-Affiliation Comment USACE Response is superior to that of an individual and is somehow demeaning to a citizen by interpretation?
-Is "substantial privilege" defined, appears in rules & regulations or a belief embraced by the USACE or a statement rendered by this particular author for this specific response?
-Thank you in advance for any of my misinterpretations you can dispel. to dock owners that is not allowed or available to everyone.
+Affiliation Comment USACE Response somehow demeaning to a citizen by to dock owners that is not allowed or available to everyone.
 Only 8 of the 38 projects in the Tulsa District allow boat docks.
 Any lakes built after 1974 do not allow any boat docks, so allowing any boat docks is a privilege.